pharo-project/pharo-ci/repository/CI-Core.package/CIMockRule.class/README.md

 I am very generic validation rule that takes a block and evaluates it with a change.
+I am mostly used for testing purposes.

 Example:
 	[ :change | CIValidationResult new ] asCIValidationRule